larsonjj/yeogurt-vagrant/README.md

 This will boot up the VM and run all of the scripts in the `provision` folder.
 This will install all the needed dependencies:

 - MongoDB 2.6.1
-- Ruby 2.1.2 (Not needed, but good to have)
 - MySQL Server 5.5.5
 - Node.js 0.10.31
 - Yeoman, Grunt, Bower npm packages